 Failed subjects (final grade below 4,00) in a failed block or group may only be repeated once, in the academic year following the failed exam.
 Passed subjects (final grade 4,00 or above) and failed subjects in a passed block or group may not be repeated.

 To pass a 60-credit Master’s cycle, a student must have acquired all the required credits within four semesters of the admission to the Master’s cycle.
 To pass a 90-credit Master’s cycle, a student must have acquired all the required credits within six semesters of the admission to the Master’s cycle.

-Requirements for passing the Master’s project
+Requirements for passing the internship and the Master’s project

 What happens if I do not attend an exam ?

 An exam missed without a valid motive is graded NA (not acquired).
 This counts as a failed attempt to pass the subject.
 For subjects evaluated by means of several tests, missed tests are graded 0,00 and the final grade is calculated normally.
 Should that final grade be below 1,00, the subject is graded NA as well.

 A block cannot be passed if one or more subjects in that block are graded NA.
 These subjects must be repeated for the NA to be replaced by an actual grade.
 In the case of an NA at a second attempt, the block is definitely failed.
 In the case of a compulsory block, this leads to the definitive failure of the Master’s cycle.

 NAs have no particular bearing on the passing of groups, provided that you can either repeat the subject or take another subject to acquire the required credits.